lukaszkedziora/GuestBook2/README.md

 ![alt hydro1](http://www.lukaszkedziora.com/wp-content/uploads/2020/09/gb1.jpg)

-The project is a Razor Pages website.
+The project is a MVC, Razor website.
 Guest application is is one of the must-haves for any beginner programmer.
 If you are Admin, you can log in and manage the comments.
 If you are a friend of mine or a future employer, please leave a comment.
 Fun facts: the handsome gentleman in the background was sitting in front of The Art Institute of Chicago, enjoying a nice summer afternoon.

 #### [I invite you to see the website!](http://guestbook.hostingasp.pl/)

 ## Technology
-- ASP.net
+- ASP.net MVC
-- Razor Pages
+- Razor
 - Dapper ORM

 ## Status